RH2004/Merlin-Generator./README.md

-# Merlin 🪄
+# Merlin

-**Deterministic, web-native slide generation from LaTeX-based scientific content**

-A compiler-like framework that separates parsing from rendering through a strict intermediate representation (IR).
-Designed for researchers, STEM instructors, and AI agents to create beautiful, reproducible scientific slide decks with a touch of magic.
+**The deterministic, compiler-native framework for technical storytelling.**

+Merlin represents a paradigm shift in slide generation.
+Moving away from fragile templates and visual editors, Merlin treats presentations as code.
+Built with a strict Intermediate Representation (IR), it ensures that your scientific and technical content is parsed with precision and rendered with a premium, high-end aesthetic automatically.

+## Why Merlin?

+In an era of AI-generated content, presentations need to be more than just "slides."
+They need to be reproducible, semantically correct, and visually stunning.
+Merlin is designed for:

+- **Researchers**: Convert LaTeX-Lite directly into interactive, web-native presentations.
+- **STEM Educators**: Focus on the math and logic, let the Merlin Engine handle the layout and animations.
+- **AI Agents**: A schema-validated target for LLMs to generate high-fidelity technical decks without "hallucinated" layouts.

-## 🎯 Core Principles
+## Engineering Principles

-- **Semantic over visual**: Slides describe *what* content is, not *how* it looks
-- **Deterministic**: Same input → same output, always
-- **Strict separation**: Parsing and rendering are completely independent
-- **Web-first**: Static deployable, no LaTeX installation required
-- **LLM-safe**: Schema-validated IR for reliable AI generation
+- **Zero Layout Logic**: The source describes the *what*.
+The engine determines the *how*.
+- **Compiler-Grade Precision**: Strict LR-like parsing of LaTeX-Lite source ensures errors are caught early and loudly.
+- **IR-First Architecture**: A robust intermediate layer allows for multiple input formats (LaTeX, JSON, YAML) and multiple potential outputs (React, PDF, CLI).
+- **Aesthetic Determinism**: High-end typography and glassmorphism styling are baked into the core, not added as a theme.

-## ✨ Features
+## Features

-- 📝 **LaTeX-Lite Parser**: Restricted LaTeX dialect for slide authoring
+- **LaTeX-Lite Parser**: Restricted LaTeX dialect for slide authoring
-- 🔍 **IR Validation**: Runtime schema validation with Zod
+- **IR Validation**: Runtime schema validation with Zod
-- 🎨 **Beautiful Rendering**: Modern React components with Framer Motion
+- **Beautiful Rendering**: Modern React components with Framer Motion
-- ➕ **Math Support**: KaTeX rendering with animation modes
+- **Math Support**: KaTeX rendering with animation modes
-- 🎤 **Presenter Mode**: Hidden notes visible only to presenters
+- **Presenter Mode**: Hidden notes visible only to presenters
-- 🌓 **Dark Mode**: Automatic theme switching
+- **Dark Mode**: Automatic theme switching
-- ⌨️ **Keyboard Navigation**: Arrow keys, shortcuts for everything
+- **Keyboard Navigation**: Arrow keys, shortcuts for everything
-- 📱 **Responsive**: Works on all screen sizes
+- **Responsive**: Works on all screen sizes

-## 🚀 Quick Start
+## Quick Start

 ### Installation